lionel42/kickelo/overview.md

 - SVG foosball table with overlayed player selectors
 - Live mode with goal logging and timer
 - Modal for selecting active players
-- Leaderboard with streak and Elo change indicators
+- Leaderboard with streak/Elo change indicators and new offense-vs-defense delta sorting
 - Recent matches with timelines
 - Player stats modal with charts and tables